Category Archives: Bourbon County

 County Clerk-Kendell Mason

-MEETING WILL BE HELD IN COMMISSION ROOM AT CITY HALL @ 9AM.
+MEETING WILL BE HELD IN THE COMMISSION ROOM.
 ANYONE ATTENDING THE MEETING WILL BE REQUIRED TO WEAR A MASK.
 MUST MAINTAIN SOCIAL DISTANCING.

 Call to Order